 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
 Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2024 HMP or Discontinue 2.
 If including action in the 2024 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why.
 Yates County-1 Educate local officials about hazard mitigation All Hazards Planning and OES Problem: Elections are held each year for officials serving at the county and municipal levels, although not all communities hold elections in a given year.
 Changes in leadership offers an opportunity to educate those who are not familiar with issues related to hazards and how to mitigate against same.
-Solution: Support and promote the Spring Local Government Workshop sponsored by the Genesee/Finger Lakes Regional Planning Council and the Planning Departments of its membership counties, including Yates County.
-Enforcement Officer, Planner and Administrator attended Local Govt Workshop.
-May need to shift responsibility to BOE and YCSO.
-YC continues to work with GFLRPC on a number of topics.
-Educational opportunities beyond the Include in HMP Continue education Not applicable Yates County-2 Encourage local officials to join and advance in the Community Rating System (CRS) program.
+Solution: Support and promote the Spring Local Government Workshop sponsored by the Genesee/Finger Lakes Regional Planning Council and the Planning Departments of its membership counties, including Yates County. opportunities beyond the Include in HMP Continue education Not applicable Yates County-2 Encourage local officials to join and advance in the Community Rating System (CRS) program.
 Flood County OES, YC Soil and Water Problem: Flooding affects all communities in Yates County.
 All municipalities participate in the National Flood Insurance Program, but none participate in the Community Rating System (CRS).
-Solution: Form a CRS Core Promotion Group of five individuals, with one member representing each of the community groups that address flood-related issues in the county: the Yates County Office of Emergency Services; a municipal code officer; a jurisdictional floodplain manager; the Genesee-Finger Lakes Regional Planning Council; and the Yates County Soil and 2.
-The County will work with Yates County Soil and Water, NYS DEC for future implementation.
+Solution: Form a CRS Core Promotion Group of five individuals, with one member representing each of the community groups that address flood-related issues in the county: the Yates County Office of Emergency Services; a municipal code officer; a jurisdictional floodplain manager; the Genesee-Finger Lakes Regional Planning Council; and the Yates County Soil and Yates County Soil and Water, NYS DEC for future implementation.
 Will also consult FEMA.
 1. Include in HMP 2.
 Community Rating System (CRS) Program Participation 3.
 Not applicable